chkn/Xamarin.SwiftUI/Hacking.md

     * where rdx represents the `*type metadata for SwiftUI.Text`
     * where rcs represents the `*type metadata for SwiftUI.Color` Also worth noting that...
-    * 8 holds the `*protocol witness table for SwiftUI.Text`
+    * r8 holds the `*protocol witness table for SwiftUI.Text`
     * r9 holds the `*protocol witness table for SwiftUI.Color`
 These are hidden parameters which we'll need later.
+For more information about Swift Registers please refer to the [64-Bit Architecture Register Usage](https://github.com/apple/swift/blob/master/docs/ABI/RegisterUsage.md) document

-- With this information we can then create our glue function as...
+- With the above information we can then create our glue function as...

         @_silgen_name("swiftui_View_background")
         public func SetViewBackground<TView: View, TBackground: View>(dest : UnsafeMutableRawPointer, view : TView, value : TBackground)